svm92/test_report/attack-narrative.md

 # Attack Narrative

-The scan consisted of a first stage of directory browsing (spidering) for a maximum number of {{ book.max_children }} children directories.
+The scan consisted of a first stage of directory browsing (spidering){% if book.max_children > 0 %} for a maximum number of {{ book.max_children }} children directories{% endif %}.
 The second stage was an active scan that attempted to execute the following attacks in the target web application:
 - Buffer Overflow
 - CRLF Injection
 - Cross Site Scripting (Persisting and Reflected)